-- 6.1 Particular issues raised by the community of Fradley are the concern that the significant amount of new development emerging in Fradley could start to dominate the overall visual appearance of the Neighbourhood Plan area and ultimately dilute the character that makes it the place it is today. - 6.2 Adverse impacts of inappropriate developments can include the following: - Loss of significance to heritage assets, including impacts on setting - Changes to the grain and overall density which defines local character - · Loss of amenity, overshadowing, overlooking - Noise - Loss of green links/ trees /hedgerows/vegetation - Visual intrusion - Visual separation - Loss of parking - Difficulties with recycling and waste collections/bin storage - 6.3 It is considered important that development must be designed so that it sits appropriately within its surroundings.
+- 6.1 Particular issues raised by the community of Fradley are the concern that the significant amount of new development emerging in Fradley could start to dominate the overall visual appearance of the Neighbourhood Plan area and ultimately dilute the character that makes it the place it is today. - 6.2 Adverse impacts of inappropriate developments can include the following: - Loss of significance to heritage assets, including impacts on setting - Changes to the grain and overall density which defines local character - Loss of amenity, overshadowing, overlooking - Noise - Loss of green links/ trees /hedgerows/vegetation - Visual intrusion - Visual separation - Loss of parking - Difficulties with recycling and waste collections/bin storage - 6.3 It is considered important that development must be designed so that it sits appropriately within its surroundings.
 It is acknowledged that, if development is of a different mix of housing, e.g. 2- and 3-bed dwellings in a predominantly 4- and 5-bed dwelling area, then densities may differ slightly.
 However, it is vital that the design of such developments does not have a negative impact on the amenity of existing residents in the neighbouring properties.

-- 6.4 The objectives of this policy are to ensure that safe and attractive residential layouts are promoted. - 6.5 The particular issues that must be considered in demonstrating that a development scheme is acceptable are as follows: - Plot width plots must be of sufficient width to allow a building(s) to be sited with adequate separation between dwellings.
-The width of the remaining and the new plot should be similar to that prevailing in the immediate area. - Building line where the established building line of existing dwellings is a feature of the area, new development should respect that building line. - Visual separation new dwellings must have similar spacing between buildings to that commonly found on the street frontage. - Building height new buildings should reflect the height of existing buildings.
+- 6.4 The objectives of this policy are to ensure that safe and attractive residential layouts are promoted. - 6.5 The Parish Council would like to see the following things taken into account by new development: - Plot width plots should be of sufficient width to allow a building(s) to be sited with adequate separation between dwellings.
+The width of the remaining and the new plot should be similar to that prevailing in the immediate area.

+- Building line where the established building line of existing dwellings is a feature of the area, new development should respect that building line. - Visual separation new dwellings should have similar spacing between buildings to that commonly found on the street frontage. - Building height new buildings should reflect the height of existing buildings.
 Where existing buildings are of a uniform height, new buildings should respect that height and vice versa. - Daylight and sunlight new buildings should not adversely affect neighbouring properties by seriously reducing the amount of daylight available through windows.
-Blocking direct sunlight from reaching neighbouring properties can cause overshadowing and is not acceptable. - Bin storage ensure adequate provision, either through access round the outside of the house, or if this is not possible, then specific bin stores to be designed at the front of properties to avoid bins just being left to dominate the frontage of properties.

-- Parking and access arrangements satisfactory arrangements will be required for parking and access.
-Generally parking areas to the front of the property using the front garden will not be acceptable unless, this is the prevailing pattern of parking in the locality. - Boundary treatment boundary treatment along the frontage should reflect that prevailing in the area.
+Blocking direct sunlight from reaching neighbouring properties can cause overshadowing. - Bin storage ensure adequate provision, either through access round the outside of the house, or if this is not possible, then specific bin stores to be designed at the front of properties to avoid bins just being left to dominate the frontage of properties. - Parking and access arrangements satisfactory arrangements will be required for parking and access.
+Generally parking should not be to the front of the property using the front garden unless this is the prevailing pattern of parking in the locality.
+Frontage for parking may not be appropriate in areas where enclosed. - Boundary treatment boundary treatment along the frontage should reflect that prevailing in the area.
 Proposals for open frontages or the use of the frontage for parking will not be acceptable in areas where enclosed front boundaries prevail.
+Existing hedgerows should be retained unless their location is required to serve the development, for example, access roads.